-Your cervix position during ovulation becomes high and your cervix becomes soft, wet, and open.
-You may use the acronym SHOW (soft, high, open and wet) to remember this.
-Your cervix position after ovulation becomes low and your cervix becomes firm, dry, and closed.
+Cervix position during ovulation is high, and the cervix becomes soft, more wet, and open.
+The acronym SHOW (soft, high, open, and wet) can help you remember this.
+Cervix position after ovulation becomes low, and the cervix becomes firm, drier, and closed.

-The cervix is the narrow, cylinder-shaped lowermost part of the uterus, which connects the uterus and the vagina.
-It is about four centimeters in length.
-It is composed mainly of fibromuscular tissue.
+The cervix is the narrow, cylinder-shaped lowermost part of the uterus, which connects the body of the uterus and the vagina.
+It’s about four centimeters in length and composed mainly of fibromuscular tissue.
 It consists of two main parts:

-- Endocervix: also known as the endocervical canal, it is a tunnel into the cervix, right from the external os inside the uterus.
+- Endocervix: Also known as the endocervical canal, this is a tunnel into the cervix, right from the external os inside the uterus.
 The opening of the cervix inside the uterus is known as the internal os.

-It is important to check cervix position during ovulation if you are planning to conceive as it may provide vital information.
-You may be able to detect ovulation by keeping a track of changes in the cervix.
-Subtle changes occur in your cervix all through the menstrual cycle.
-So you may find out when ovulation has already taken place and the days when your fertility is the greatest by checking what the cervix feels like.
+It is important to check cervix position during ovulation if you are planning to conceive because doing so may provide vital information.
+If you suspect you might be ovulating (using an ovulation calculator like this one) then you may be able to detect whether the release of an egg has happened by keeping track of changes in the cervix.
+Subtle changes occur in your cervix throughout the menstrual cycle.
+So you may find out when ovulation has already taken place and the days when your fertility is the greatest by checking what your cervix feels like.

 Changes also occur in the cervix during childbirth and late pregnancy.
 The cervix thins, dilates, and shortens during childbirth.
-The cervical position in early pregnancy is high and the cervix is soft and tightly shut, whereas, the cervix is dilated to about 10 centimeters and completely thinned out at the time of birth.
+Cervical position in early pregnancy is high, and the cervix is soft and tightly shut.
+During delivery, the cervix is dilated to about 10 centimeters and completely thinned out.

-Checking the cervical position is one way to get familiar with your menstrual cycle.
-It helps you to predict when you are the most fertile during the month and when ovulation may occur.
+Checking your cervical position is one way to get familiar with your menstrual cycle.
+It helps you predict when you are the most fertile during the month and when ovulation may occur.

 Step 1.
 You may need some practice to check your cervical position.
-You should try checking the cervix after a shower or bath.
+Try checking the cervix after a shower or bath.

-Step 2.
-Make sure to wash your hands using soap and water before checking the cervix.
-It is an important step to prevent the introduction of any type of infection in your reproductive organs.
-If you are suffering from any type of vaginal infection such as a fungal infection, you should let the infection get over before checking the cervix.
+Step 3.
+Wash your hands using soap and water before checking your cervix.
+This important step helps prevent the introduction of infection into your reproductive organs.
+If you’re experiencing any type of vaginal infection, such as a fungal infection, let the infection pass before checking your cervix.

 Step 4.
-Find a position that is comfortable for you in which you can easily reach the cervix.
-You may sit on the toilet or squat or stand with one of your legs on the edge of your bathtub.
-It is best to check the cervix at the same time and in the same position every day.
+Find a comfortable position from which you can easily touch your cervix.
+Sitting on the toilet or squatting or standing with one leg on the edge of the bathtub work for most people.
+It’s best to check the cervix at the same time and from the same position every day.

 Step 5.
-Insert your middle or index finger (longest one) into the vagina up to at least the middle knuckle or even far away until you are able to feel the cervix.
-Notice, what does the cervix feel like.
-It may feel like a protruding cylinder/nub toward the backside of the vaginal wall.
+Insert your middle finger into the vagina until you are able to feel the cervix.
+Ask yourself, what does the cervix feel like?
+It may feel like a protruding cylinder/nub toward the back of the vaginal wall.
 You may be able to feel your cervix by circling around it and also feel a small dent (the cervical opening) in the middle of the cervix.

 Step 6.
 Notice the following:

-- How does your cervix feel like?
+- How does your cervix feel?
 Right before ovulation, it may feel soft like your lips.
-The cervix after ovulation feels harder, like your nose’s tip.
+The cervix after ovulation feels harder, like the tip of your nose.

-- Is the cervix angled to a side or placed centrally?
+- Is the cervix angled to the side or centered?

 - Is the cervical opening slightly open or closed?

 Step 7.
-Note down the position of your cervix on a fertility calendar if you are trying to conceive.
-It may help you not only in understanding the cervical changes in a better way but also in detecting ovulation.
+Note the position of your cervix on a fertility calendar if you are trying to conceive.
+This may help you both better understand cervical changes and detect ovulation.

 Step 8.
 Avoid checking the position of your cervix after or during sex.
-Your cervix changes position according to the level of your sexual arousal, whatever may be the period of your menstrual cycle.
+Your cervix changes position according to the level of your sexual arousal, regardless of menstrual cycle phase.

-The texture and position of the cervix change during the entire menstrual cycle.
-As ovulation is about to occur, the cervical position is high and the cervix is soft and moist.
-Your cervix when ovulating becomes soft, open, and wet and rises high.
-This is called SHOW for soft, high, open, wet cervix.
-The cervix feels like your lips and the opening of the cervix is open so that sperms can enter inside it.
+The texture and position of the cervix change throughout the entire menstrual cycle.
+The cervix, when ovulating, is soft, open, more wet, and high.
+The acronym for this is SHOW: soft, high, open, wet cervix.
+The cervix feels soft, like your lips, and the opening of the cervix is open so that sperm can pass through it.
 The cervix is also more centrally placed during this time.
-You may increase your chances of getting pregnant by having sexual intercourse one to two days prior to ovulation.
+You may increase your chances of getting pregnant by having sex one to two days prior to ovulation.

-The cervix position after ovulation becomes lower and the cervix becomes firm and dry.
+Cervix position after ovulation becomes lower, and the cervix becomes firm and drier.
 What does your cervix feel like at this stage of the menstrual cycle?
-It feels like your nose’s tip.
-The cervical opening becomes closed.
+It feels like the tip of your nose.
+The cervical opening closes.
 These changes may occur immediately after you ovulate or may occur several hours or several days later.

-While you are having your menstrual bleeding the position of the cervix is low.
-At this time your cervix is hard and the opening is slightly open so that the menstrual blood can flow out.
-The cervix at this time also feels firm, just like your nose’s tip.
+During menstruation, the cervix is low.
+At this time, the cervix is hard; the opening is slightly open so that blood can flow out, and the cervix is still firm, like the tip of your nose.
 It may be slightly angled to one side.

-Once your menses stop, the cervix still remains hard and low.
-The cervical opening is closed at this time of the menstrual cycle.
+After your period, the cervix remains hard and low.
+The cervical opening is closed at this phase of the menstrual cycle.

-If pregnancy occurs, your cervix rises up and becomes soft.
+If pregnancy occurs, the cervix rises up and becomes soft.
 The cervical opening is tightly closed during early pregnancy.
-This happens at the different point of time after conception for different females.
-The cervical position in early pregnancy may change as soon as 12 days after you ovulate or after a pregnancy test or a blood test at a doctor’s office confirms your pregnancy.
+This happens at different times for different people.
+The cervical position in early pregnancy may change as soon as 12 days after ovulation, but it might not change until after pregnancy has been confirmed.